janvda/balena-samba-rsync/README.md

 2. mount this harddisk (ext4 partition) so that the raspberry pi can write to it.
 3. create a windows share (samba) so that I can read the contents written to this harddisk from my laptop by simply mounting this windows share on my laptop.
 4. mount on the raspberry pi the external windows share holding my photo/video collection as read only.
-5. take a backup of specific folders of the windows share (see point 4) on the mounted harddisk (see step 2) using [rsync](https://en.wikipedia.org/wiki/Rsync).
+5. take a backup of specific folders from the windows share (see point 4) to the mounted harddisk (see step 2) using [rsync](https://en.wikipedia.org/wiki/Rsync).

 ## Hardware needed besides raspberry pi